slightlynybbled/coffeecam/readme.rst

     /home/myname/py3env/bin/coffeecam -c /my/config/file.json

-The configuration file is *required* to begin execution.
+The configuration file is not required to begin execution.
+If a configuration file is not supplied, defaults will be assumed.

 An example configuration file may be found in the `examples directory </examples>`_.

 ===================
 Dependencies